 As more such cases come to light and we find out more about what is happening—the case that I have referred to is a recent case, not a historic one—it is essential that the police actively look for evidence of grooming that can they can then pass on to the CPS, which has to make the decision about charging.
 However, if the CPS does not have the evidence of grooming, then it cannot take it into consideration.

 Most children in such circumstances will be unlikely to know that what has happened to them is grooming or coercion, and they certainly cannot be expected to volunteer that information if all they are asked is, “Did you make it clear to the suspect that you did not want to have sex?”

 We have come a long way in our response to this crime, but we must now consider whether the law is protecting children and young people from grooming and exploitation.
 As each case comes to light, we cannot just go on wringing our hands and saying how horrific it is that different cases are emerging up and down the country.
 If the law does not protect our children from being groomed and targeted for sex, we must update it.

 I thank the Solicitor General for listening to what I have had to say today.
 It is only by listening to the experiences of MPs in their constituencies that the voices of victims are properly heard, and that is why I am disappointed that the Under-Secretary of State for the Home Department is not here today.
 The full picture can emerge only by our listening to the voices of the victims, and we need to understand how the law operates in practice, not just how it is written on the statute book.
 Only by understanding that can we take the necessary action to prevent this abuse happening to more victims.
-I would be most grateful if the Secretary General could set out what action can be taken in cases such as the one I have described.
+I would be most grateful if the Solicitor General could set out what action can be taken in cases such as the one I have described.

 I had been expecting, as Chairman, that a Home Office Minister would be here, but we have an excellent substitute: the Solicitor General.